Ethics in Research

-At IIT we strive to foster and encourage an ethical climate for all who conduct research, including our graduate students.
-This Web page of resources on ethical issues in research was created in order to provide you with guidance to help you make good judgments about how to conduct your research.
+At IIT we strive to foster and encourage an ethical climate for all who conduct research.
+This Web page of resources on ethical issues in research was created in order to help everyone in our research community--students, staff and faculty—make good judgments about how to conduct research.

-Most important among these resources is the list of people at IIT available to you, should you need assistance with an ethical question, issue or problem.
+Most important among these resources is the list of people at IIT available to you if you should need assistance with an ethical question, issue or problem.
 These individuals welcome your questions about any ethical aspect of the research in which you are engaged.
 You are strongly encouraged to make contact as soon as you realize you need advice--so that you can get help with an ethical situation or dilemma as soon as possible.

-We've also included a movie and an accompanying study guide about common ethical situations faced in the research arena, including mentoring, authorship, and scientific misconduct.
-Links to IIT policies and outside resources are also provided.
+Also included is a movie and an accompanying study guide about common ethical situations faced in the research arena, including mentoring, authorship, and scientific misconduct.
+Links to IIT policies and outside resources also are provided.

-In summary, please know that the responsible and ethical conduct of research is my highest priority for IIT.
+Responsible and ethical conduct of research is a top priority at IIT.
 I hope you will make full use of these resources and contacts.
-We are here to help you succeed in your research and want the climate in which you work to be of the highest standard.
+We are here to help you succeed in your research, and want the climate in which you work to be of the highest standard.

 Vice Provost for Research